YoohyukLim/flashsim/readme.md

 The FTL algorihms are implemented on top of the Flash based SSD simulator implementation created by Brendan Tauras btauras, Youngjae Kim, Aayush Gupta at Pennsylvania State University.

 # FlashSim with Multi-stream and SLC & MLC convertible programming feature
-This project was extended by Yoohyuk Lim at Sungkyunkwan University.
+This project was extended by Yoohyuk Lim of Sungkyunkwan University.